QuantumQuaser/heart_stroke-_prediction/README.md

 ## 7. Model Evaluation:
 Evaluation metrics like F1 Score and classification report provide a comprehensive understanding of model performance, especially precision, recall, and F1 score for each class, which are crucial in the context of imbalanced datasets.

+#  let's embark on the journey of exploring and understanding the stroke prediction model:

 <a name="data-preprocessing"></a>
 ## Data Preprocessing